Mitya88/SitecoreFormsDataViewer/README.md

-# Sitecore XPathBuilder with SPEAK3 UI
+# Sitecore Forms Data Viewer
-The repository contains source code and documentation for the Sitecore XPathBuilder with SPEAK3 UI
+The repository contains source code and documentation for the Sitecore Forms Data Viewer

 # Table of Contents
 * [Introduction](#Introduction)